 (2) Property may be expropriated only in terms of law of general application

-or in the public interest; and
+a. for a public purpose or in the public interest; and

 (3) The amount of the compensation and the time and manner of payment must be just and equitable, reflecting an equitable balance between the public interest and the interests of those affected, having regard to all relevant circumstances, including